mpdf/mpdf.github.io/user-s-guide/fonts-languages/choosing-a-configuration-v5-x.md

 <li>handling of languages which require special fonts, including auto_font and character substitution</li>
 </ul>
 <h2>Core non-embedded fonts</h2>
-<p>PDF files have certain standard fonts: Arial/Helvetica, Times and Courier in the win-1252 character set, and&nbsp;Zapfdingbats and Symbol character sets.
+<p>PDF files have certain standard fonts: Arial/Helvetica, Times and Courier in the win-1252 character set, and Zapfdingbats and Symbol character sets.
 These fonts should be available to any PDF reading program, and do not need to be embedded in the PDF document.</p>
-<p><i>Advantages:</i> Small file size, fast processing, small memory usage.</p>
+<p>*Advantages:* Small file size, fast processing, small memory usage.</p>
-<p><i>Disadvantages:</i> Limited choice of fonts for appearance.
-Will not display characters which are not in the <a href="/reference/codepages-glyphs/win-1252.html">win-1252</a>&nbsp; <a href="/reference/codepages-glyphs/symbols-adobe.html">Symbols</a>, or&nbsp; <a href="/reference/codepages-glyphs/zapfdingbats-adobe.html">Dingbats</a> codepages (suitable for most Western European languages).</p>
+<p>*Disadvantages:* Limited choice of fonts for appearance.
+Will not display characters which are not in the <a href="/reference/codepages-glyphs/win-1252.html">win-1252</a>  <a href="/reference/codepages-glyphs/symbols-adobe.html">Symbols</a>, or  <a href="/reference/codepages-glyphs/zapfdingbats-adobe.html">Dingbats</a> codepages (suitable for most Western European languages).</p>
 <p>To use core fonts only, use 'c' for the initial parameter:</p>

 {% highlight php %}